Asad-Ismail/SMN/README.md

 A Scaleable MultiTask Network Framework for image-based Object detection, Instance segmenation, Keypoint detection, Classification and Regression.
 Our purpose is to solve to main problems while using deep neural network in production

-1. Train a single multitask network with shared bakbone instead of adding a seperate network per task
+1. Design scaleable multitask network with shared bakbone
 2. Handle dataset with sparse supervision

 ### Example Multi Task